 If you want to borrow more money on your mortgage at a later date, you’ll need to talk to your lender.
 You may either need to apply for a further advance or remortgage.
 If you remortgage, you may have to pay an early repayment charge.

 Yes, many fixed-rate mortgages are portable should you want to move home before the end of your mortgage term.
 However, this will depend on the lender.

 Also, porting a mortgage isn't always the best or cheapest option.
 If you need to move home before the end of the mortgage term, you may want to speak to a mortgage adviser to discuss the different options available to you.

 No, once you’re locked into a fixed-rate mortgage, your interest rate will remain the same for the duration of the term.
 It’s only after that point that the rate (and your monthly repayments) could rise.

 Getting a fixed-rate mortgage with bad credit can be more of a challenge, but it’s certainly not impossible.
-If your credit score is low, it can be worth talking to a mortgage broker who will know which lenders are more likely to accept you.
+If your credit score is low, it can be worth talking to a mortgage broker who will know which lenders who offer bad credit mortgages and are more likely to accept you.

 The most common fixed-rate mortgages tend to last from two to five years.
 However, you can get deals that last 10 years, or even longer in some cases.